mapike907/Data-Analysis-Portfolio/Data Analysis & Viz/Alaska-Climate-Analysis/README.md

 <img src="https://github.com/mapike907/Images/blob/main/snow1.PNG" width="500" height="400" />

 Based on this limited set of data, if you were making a prediction for this raffle, you would probably want to choose somewhere between late October and into the first week of November.
-Given that today is October 11, and, as of today, we have a forecast to October 18th that has no snow, with highs and lows above freezing, one would probably want to guess a later datethan October 20th.
+Given that today is October 11, and, as of today, we have a forecast to October 18th that has no snow, with highs and lows above freezing, one would probably want to guess a later date than October 20th.
 Additional analysis could evaulate more than 10 years of data to get more datapoints to make a more educated or informed guess.

 Data analyst will update this post with the snowfall date, once it occurs.